aatifsohel/100-days-of-code/round-2-log.md

 Today, I learnt about JavaScript dates, operations with dates, internationalization with numbers and dates.
 Implemented internationalization (Intl) number and date system in the Bankist App(project).
 Locale and options with `.DateTimeFormate()` & `.NumberFormat()`.
 Today, I studied JS whole day.

 ### R2D13 - Mar 13, 2023
-Today, I learnt about javscript timers - `setTimeout()` and `setInterval()`.
+Today, I learnt about javascript timers - `setTimeout()` and `setInterval()`.
 Implemented countdown timer functionality in the bankist app.
 Today, I coded for 2 hours.
 Started learning about advanced dom in the javascript.

+### R2D14 - Mar 14, 2023
+Today, I learnt about javascript & advanced DOM.
+How DOM API works behind the scenes?
+Node and DOM tree and its methods and properties.
+Creating, deleting,and modifying HTML elements.
+Adding, removing and modifying styles, attributes, etc. I coded for 1 hour.